riatelab/magrit/docs/en/data-import.md

 The data import window can also be opened from the left-hand side menu, in the "Data import" tab, by clicking on "Open data import window...".

-The data import window lets you load geographic data files (GeoPackage, Shapefile, GeoJSON, TopoJSON, KML, GML) and tabular data (XLS, XLSX, CSV, TSV, ODS).
+The data import window lets you load geographic data files (GeoPackage, Shapefile, GeoJSON, TopoJSON, KML, GML) and tabular data (XLSX, CSV, TSV, ODS).

 Multiple files can be added at once by selecting them in the dialog window or by dragging and dropping them onto the data import window.